apache/cordova-docs/docs/en/edge/guide/platforms/android/devel.md

 tools to develop Android apps.
 This development path, discussed in the Overview, may offer you a greater range of development options than the cross-platform CLI tool described in The Command-Line Interface.
+For example, you need to use shell tools when deploying a custom Cordova WebView alongside native components.
 Before using either development path, you must first configure the Android SDK environment as described in the Android Installation Guide.

 To enable shell tools for Android, download Cordova from [cordova.apache.org](http://cordova.apache.org).
 The download contains